Abc-Arbitrage/ZeroLog/README.md

 ## Disclaimer

->The project is not production ready yet; it's still a work in progress.
-However, you can already obtain it via Nuget if you want to give it a try.
+>The project is production ready and you can get it via Nuget if you want to give it a try.
 The package is available here:

 >https://www.nuget.org/packages/ZeroLog/